esotericenderman/inflamity/docs/FEATURES.md

 ## Fire

-- Fire can no longer be put out by punching it.
-- When attempting to put out fire, you will be set on fire instead.
+- When attempting to put out fire with your hands, you will be set on fire instead.
 - Entities on fire do not extinguish naturally.
 - Entities that are on fire will spread fire to blocks around them.
 - Hitting a mob that is on fire will spread the fire to you, and vice versa.